fab-jul/torchac/README.md

 #### 1. Output is not equal to the input

-Either normalization gone wrong or you encoded a symbol that is `>Lp`.
+Either normalization went wrong or you encoded a symbol that is `>Lp`, see below for more details.

 ## Important Implementation Details